NTNU University Museum

 The NTNU University Museum (Vitenskapsmuseet) in Trondheim is one of seven Norwegian university museums with natural and cultural history collections and exhibits.
 The museum has research and administrative responsibility over archaeology and biology in Central Norway.
 Additionally, the museum operates comprehensive community outreach programs and has exhibits in wooden buildings in Kalvskinnet.

 The Ringve Botanical Garden in Lade in Trondheim Municipality as well as Kongsvoll Alpine Garden in Dovre Municipality are also under the jurisdiction of the NTNU University Museum.

 The museum has its roots in the Royal Norwegian Society of Sciences and Letters (Det Kongelige Norske Videnskabers Selskab, DKNVS, formerly "The Trondheim Society", Det Trondheimske Selskab) since 1760.
 Since 1968, the museum was closely affiliated with the University of Trondheim, then with NTNU since 1996.

 In addition to managing archives and producing exhibits, the museum participates in larger research projects and cooperates with other university museums in digitizing collected works and building databases.

 Norway's Museum Union (Norges museumsforbund) named the NTNU University Museum "Norway's Museum of the Year" in 2010.

-Reidar Andersen has been the museum director since August 1, 2013.